DecisionsDev/decisions-on-graalvm/README.md

 For more information on GraalVM visit their projet site at  [graalvm](https://www.graalvm.org/)

 ## GraalVM installation
-Graal was included in HotSpot-based Java VM releases like OpenJDK from Java 9 through 15, but was removed in Java 16 for lack of use.[6]
+Graal was included in HotSpot-based Java VM releases like OpenJDK from Java 9 through 15, but was removed in Java 16 for lack of use.
 The jaotc command creates a Native Image.
 The experimental -XX:+EnableJVMCIProduct flag enables the use of Graal JIT.

 The experimentation has been performed with the following configuration:
 - openjdk version "11.0.10" 2021-01-19